Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 \subsection{Global aspects}

-We investigate the extent up to which homothetic foliations on compact K\"ahler manifolds must be globally homothetic.
+We investigate the extent up to which homothetic foliations on a compact K\"ahler manifold $(Z,J,g)$ must be globally homothetic.
 While this is based on the $\partial \overline{\partial}$-lemma for K\"ahler manifolds some preliminaries are required.
-We denote with $L$ the exterior multiplication with $\omega$ and $L^{\star}$ its adjoint w.r.t. the metric $g$.
+We denote with $L$ the exterior multiplication with $\omega$ and with $L^{\star}$ its adjoint w.r.t. the metric $g$.
 Explicitly

 for $\alpha \in \Lambda^{\star}Z$, where $\{e_i\}$ is some local $g$-orthonormal basis in $\T Z$.
 By straightforward algebraic computation it follows that